Pan-fried Halloumi with Parsley Caper Sauce

 • 1/2 cup (14 g) flat-leaf parsley, chopped

-• 1/4 cup (60 ml) extra virgin olive for the caper sauce
+• 1/4 cup (60 ml) extra virgin olive oil, for the caper sauce

 Preparation:

-Add a bit more olive oil to the saucepan, if necessary, and sauté the onion slices for about 5 minutes or until they start getting soft.
+Sauté the onion.
+Add the remaining 1 tablespoon olive oil to the skillet.
+Sauté the onion slices over medium heat for about 5 minutes, until softened.
 Set aside.

 Scroll to Top